jeronimoluza/geoterminal/docs/usage.md

 ## Transform Mode

-When both input and output files are provided, GeoTerminal enters transform mode.
+When both input and output files are provided, geoterminal enters transform mode.
 Operations are applied in the exact order they appear in the command line:

 ```bash
 # Buffer first, then convert to H3